justLxy/justLxy/README.md

 ## 🌿 About Me

-I’m a purpose-driven developer who believes in the quiet power of thoughtful code and meaningful impact.
-With a background in full-stack development and a deep appreciation for design, I strive to build tools that not only work — but resonate.
+I'm an INFJ-T passionate about technology and innovation.
+Currently pursuing a double major in Computer Science & Statistics with a minor in Economics at the University of Toronto.

+My interests include UX/HCI, Artificial Intelligence, and Machine Learning.
+I enjoy creating solutions that combine technical excellence with user-centered design.

 Behind every line of code is an intention: to simplify, to connect, to empower.
 I care deeply about creating experiences that feel intuitive, human, and lasting.